SanicTK2/iidxguide/docs/c_feat_history.md

 * Added DJ LEVEL to result screen (AAA, AA, etc.)
 * Added HARD gauge; however, the 30% threshold for reduce damage did not exist.
 * Options can be changed in song select; previously this was only accessible in title screen and/or mode select.
-* Can change between chart difficulty between LIGHT7 and 7KEY during song select.
+* Can change between chart difficulty between LIGHT7 and 7KEY during song select

 ### beatmania IIDX 7th style (March 27, 2002)
 {: .no_toc }